Frequently Asked Questions

 How much does it cost?

-The regular registration cost for the 2018 summer conference was $120 per student.
-The early-bird rate (register by April 15) was $100 per student.
-The 2020 conference rates will be announced prior to registration beginning.
-There are discounts for those with multiple members of the same family attending.
+The regular registration cost for the summer conference will be $125 per student.
+The early-bird rate (register by April 15) is $110 per student.

 What if I cannot afford the full price?